qubekit/QUBEKit/README.md

 The csv config file will be put into wherever you ran the command from.
 When writing to the csv file, append rows after the header row, rather than overwriting it.

-Before running a bulk analysis, *fill in each column for each molecule; importantly, different config files can be supplied for each molecule.
+Before running a bulk analysis, fill in each column for each molecule*; importantly, different config files can be supplied for each molecule.

 *Not all columns need to be filled: